Director Max Planck Institute for the Structure and Dynamics of Matter

 Phone: +44 (0) 1865 2 72365

-Between 1998 and 2001 he was a Postdoc at UC San Diego, working with the late K.R.
-Wilson.
-In the extraordinary setting of the Wilson group, Cavalleri and co-workers performed the first measurements of atomic-structural dynamics in solids with femtosecond x-rays, which they generated from Terawatt-laser produced plasmas.
+Between 1998 and 2001 he was a Postdoc with K.R.
+Wilson at UC San Diego.
+In the extraordinary setting of the Wilson group, Cavalleri and co-workers performed the first measurements of atomic-structural dynamics with femtosecond x-rays, which they generated from Terawatt-laser produced plasmas.
 These experiments pioneered the field of ultrafast structural science, and lead to the first direct detection of coherent phonons and structural phase transitions in the solid state.